liuderek97/HTML-Portfolio/README.md

 ```
 Describe key events in the development of the internet from the 1980s to today
 ```
-In the year 1981 the commencement of operation of the Computer Science Network (CSNET) provided networking services to university computer scientists.
-By the year 1982 the CSNET connected 24 global sites.
-This was revolutionary for the development of the internet as it became the backbone of the internet that is used widely in the present day.
+In 1981 the commencement of operation of the Computer Science Network (CSNET) provided networking services to university computer scientists.
+By the year 1982 the CSNET connected 24 global sites becoming the backbone of the internet that is used widely in the present day.

-In the year 198
+In November of 1983, Jon Postel, Paul Mockapetris and Craig Partridge develop the Domain Name System (DNS) and recommend the use of the now familiar user@host.domain addressing system.

+In 1986 TCP/IP is available on workstations and PCs such as the newly introduced Compaq portable computer.
+In 1989 Tim Berners-Lee proposes that a hypertext system that will run across the Internet on different operating systems.
+This became known as the World Wide Web

+In 1990 ARPANET formally shuts down.
+The internet has grown from 4 to over 300,000 hosts.
+The number of networks exceeds 7,500 and the number of computers connected passes 1,000,000.

 ```
 Define and describes the relationship between fundamental aspects of the internet such as: domains, web servers, DNS, and web browsers